 Tanzania and Kenya

 The Seronera Plains, which lie in the southeast of the National Park and extend into the western Ngorongoro Conservation Area, form the main ungulate calving grounds of the Serengeti.
 The wildebeest typically disperse into the Seronera plains during the short rains, which fall in late November or early December, before calving in January, and staying put until the end of the long rains from January to early May.
 Towards the end of April the wildebeest start to congregate on the southern plains in the preparation for the 800km northward migration.
 The major obstacle faced by the wildebeest on this migration is the crossing for the Grumeti River through the western corridor, which typically occurs from June into early July.
-From July to October, the ungulates disperse again, with about half of them crossing the Mara River into Kenya’s Masai Mara Game Reserve and the remainder spreading out through the northern and western Serengeti.
+From July to October, the ungulates disperse again, with about half of them crossing the Mara River into Kenya’s Masai Mara National Reserve and the remainder spreading out through the northern and western Serengeti.
 By late October the animals have generally started to plod back southward to the Seronera Plains, to arrive there in late November when the cycle starts all over again.

 This is not a physically demanding journey; however, travelling can be difficult, as long drives and poor road conditions are the rule as opposed to the exception in Tanzania.
-A safari is about travelling to see animals, so we cover long distances crossing the country to visit different wildlife parks.
+A safari is about travelling to see animals, so we cover long distances crossing the country to visit different national parks.
 Once there, we spend the majority of the time viewing wildlife while driving in the parks.
 This translates to a lot of driving.
 Despite this, the diversity and scenery of the African landscape, the local culture and abundant wildlife are all well worth the experience.

 All lodges and camps will have electricity although many work off generators with limited times.

 The power supply in Tanzania is nominally 240VAC, 50hz.
 Variable voltage, spikes and sporadic, unexpected, unscheduled power cuts of varying duration can be expected.